Blackpool North Pier Tramway was a single 891mm (2ft 11ins) gauge track 250 metres (820ft) long operated with a 3-car diesel unit.

 This postcard dates at the Coronation of King George V in June 1911 as the flag-bedecked tram trundles along the pier.
 Unknown postcard

 Herne Bay Pier was originally a timber pier dating from 1840 to 1872 with a sail-powered truck for its tramway.
-Upon completion of the 3787ft (1154 metres) long iron pier, a 3ft 4.5 ins (1029mm) gauge single line electric tramway was introduced and ran until 1925 when replaced by a petrol railcar until 1934 then replaced by a 2-car battery tram until the line's closure in 1939.
+Upon completion of the 3787ft (1154 metres) long iron pier, a 3ft 4.5 ins (1029mm) gauge single line electric tramway was introduced and despite de-railing into the sea in 1901, it ran until 1925 when replaced by a petrol railcar until 1934 then replaced by a 2-car battery tram until the line's closure in 1939.

 The track remained until demolition of the pier in 1978 following storm damage thus isolating the pier head.